17 travel gadgets you need for your next trip or vacation

 Matt Smith

 Sometimes you just need a second monitor, even when you’re traveling.
 The extra screen really helps productivity for business travelers and it makes for a great way to play your portable games on a larger screen while on the road.
-We really like the Azorpa A1 Gamut which delivers good image quality for an extremely budget friendly price.
+We really like the Azorpa A1 Gamut which delivers good image quality for an extremely budget friendly price—the A1 Gamut is only $95.99 on Amazon.
 It also comes with useful connectivity options and a solid build quality that will stand up the rigors of travel.

 There are more great options for travel-friendly displays in our roundup of the best portable monitors.